haniibrahim/f90getopt/README.md

 ## Features

   * Easy to learn (in minutes) by just looking at the [sample program](#Example).
-  * Easy to add to your project, just one file
+  * Easy to add to your project, just one module
-  * GNU and POSIX standard compatible
+  * GNU and POSIX standard compliant
   * Standard Fortran 2003 and cross-platform
   * [Wiki](https://github.com/haniibrahim/f90getopt/wiki)

 Parsing features:

-  * Parse short options without argument (e.g.: -x)
+  * Parse short options without arguments (e.g.: -x)
-  * Parse short options with argument (e.g.: -p 9 or -p9)
+  * Parse short options with arguments (e.g.: -p 9 or -p9)
-  * Parse short options without argumentss and they can be embraced (e.g.: -xv)
+  * Parse short options without arguments and they can be embraced (e.g.: -xv)
-  * Parse long option without argument (e.g: --longarg)
+  * Parse long options without arguments (e.g: --longarg)
-  * Parse long option with argument (e.g.: --arg 5.0 or --arg=5.0)
+  * Parse long options with arguments (e.g.: --arg 5.0 or --arg=5.0)
-  * ***NEW*** Utility function checking numbers in option's arguments
+  * ***NEW*** Check function for numbers (integer, real/double) in the arguments

 ## Requirements